caewok/Foundry-Macros/guides/html template guide.md

 const res = await my_form.render(true);
 ```

 If you want to resize the dialog box, you can either hard-code options into your class or pass options dynamically.
-For example:
+For example, to have resizable width, replace the my_form definition in the above with the following:
 ```js
 const my_form = new myFormApplication(template_data, { template: template_file,
                                                         width: "400",